Love Rocks NYC: 2020

-The event raised $3 million, all of which went to God's Love We Deliver, as expenses were underwritten by The Steven and Alexandra Cohen Foundation.
+The event raised $3million, all of which went to God's Love We Deliver, as expenses were underwritten by The Steven and Alexandra Cohen Foundation.

 2021

 The 5th annual show took place at the Beacon Theater on June 3, 2021, after being allowed by New York state and city regulations.
 The lineup included Sara Bareilles, Grace Potter, Jon Bon Jovi, Joe Bonamassa, Nathaniel Rateliff and Emily King.
-It was hosted by stand-up comedian Jeff Garlin, actor Michael Imperioli and former basketball player Bernie Williams, with special guests comedian, writer and actor Tina Fey.
+It was hosted by comedian Jeff Garlin, actor Michael Imperioli and former baseball player Bernie Williams, with special guests comedian, writer and actor Tina Fey.

 2022

 The 2022 Love Rocks concert took place on March 10, 2022, and featured Keith Richards, Jackson Browne, Warren Haynes, Hozier and David Shaw of The Revivalists.
 It was hosted by Murray, actor Laurence Fishburne and actors Steve Schirripa and Michelle Buteau from the television series The Sopranos.
 Browne, who has not billed before the show, appeared as a surprise guest.